infinite-system/shopify/README.md

 2. Copy the .env file that I sent you into the root dir

-3. Install MySQL/MariaDB with 'shopify' database and modify env file to match credentials, I personally use Docker for this.
+3. Install MySQL/MariaDB with 'shopify' database and modify .env file to match credentials, I personally use Docker for this.

 4. Run composer install:
 ```bash